- 1. Game Recorder+

 If you want to try out recording DVDs to your computer as soon as possible, you can do it for free today.
 The UniConverter offers a free trial version of its software that you can use to test out all of its features — including the premium recording function we'll be demonstrating below.

-Next, once you're in the Toolbox page, go ahead and select the Screen Recorder tool.
+Next, select the Screen Recorder tool.
 As described, this tool will allow you to record all desktop activities with audio simultaneously.

 The actual UniConverter's interface looks like this (refer to the image below.)
 It's small so that it can be as unobtrusive as possible, and it will be hidden once you start recording.